Directed By: Tom Gries

 Trivia: First credited role in a theatrical film for Lee Majors.

-In movies such as The Ten Commandments, Ben-Hur, and El-Cid, Charlton Heston played larger-than-life characters whose courage and strength inspired those around them.
-In Will Penny, a 1967 western written and directed by Tom Gries, he portrays a different sort of hero altogether, a simple cowboy who has spent his entire life in the saddle, and doesn’t know how to live any other way.
+In movies such as The Ten Commandments, Ben-Hur, and El-Cid, Charlton Heston played imposing characters whose courage and strength inspired those around them.
+In Will Penny, a 1967 western written and directed by Tom Gries, Heston portrays a different sort of hero altogether, a simple cowboy who has spent his life in the saddle, and doesn’t know how to live any other way.

-Having just finished a cattle run for boss Anse Howard (G.D.
+After finishing a cattle run for boss Anse Howard (G.D.
 Spradlin), 50-year-old cowhand Will Penny (Heston) finds himself in need of a job.
-Tagging along with fellow cowboys Blue (Lee Majors) and Dutchy (Anthony Zerbe), Will sets off in search of work, hoping to secure a position before winter sets in.
+Tagging along with fellow cowboys Blue (Lee Majors) and Dutchy (Anthony Zerbe), Will sets off in search of work, hoping to secure a position before winter.

 Along the way, the three have a run-in with an overzealous preacher named Quint (Donald Pleasance), who is traveling with his adult sons Rafe (Brice Dern), Romulus (Matt Clark) and Rufus (Gene Rutherford).
 A fight ensues, during which Will shoots Rufus dead, and a grief-stricken Quint vows to one day take his revenge on the aging cowboy.

-Saying goodbye to Blue and Dutchy, Will swings by the Flat Iron Ranch and is hired by the foreman (Ben Johnson) to be one of the company’s new line riders, keeping his eye on a remote section of the ranch during the winter months.
-But when he arrives at his new cabin, Will finds it's already occupied!
-Catherine Allen (Joan Hackett), who, along with her son Horace (Jon Gries), moved into the cabin after their guide, who was hired by Catherine’s husband to lead them westward, abandoned them in the middle of nowhere.
+Saying goodbye to Blue and Dutchy, Will pays a visit to the Flat Iron Ranch and is hired by the foreman (Ben Johnson) to be one of the company’s new line riders, acting as caretaker for a remote section of the ranch during the winter months.
+X When Will arrives at the cabin assigned to him, he finds it is already occupied.
+Catherine Allen (Joan Hackett) and her son Horace (Jon Gries) moved in some time ago when their guide, who was hired by Catherine’s husband to lead the two westward, abandoned them in the middle of nowhere.

-Instead of kicking them out immediately, Will allows Catherine and Horace to stay while he’s riding the line.
+Instead of kicking them out, Will allows Catherine and Horace to stay in the cabin while he’s riding the line.
 Unfortunately, during his travels, Will once again encounters Quint and his sons, who savagely beat him and leave him for dead.

-Somehow making his way back to the cabin, Will is cared for by Catherine, who treats his wounds and nurses him back to health.
-As thanks, Will lets her and Horace stay for the winter, during which he experiences something he never has before: family life.
-Over time, Will and Catherine develop feelings for one another, but does he have it in him to settle down, or is it too late for Will Penny?
+Making his way back to the cabin, a badly injured Will is cared for by Catherine, who nurses him back to health.
+As thanks, Will lets Catherine and Horace stay for the winter, during which he experiences something entirely new to him: family life.
+Over time, Will and Catherine develop feelings for one another, but does the cowboy have what it takes to be a family man, or is it too late for Will Penny?

-Over time, Will and Catherine fall in love which leads to even more complications (Will has a hard enough time providing for himself, let alone a small family).
-Though excellent throughout, Heston is particularly superb in these scenes, capturing the shyness and uncertainly of a man out of his element, who believes he is too old to change his ways.
+Over time, Will and Catherine fall in love, which leads to even more complications (Will has a hard enough time providing for himself, let alone a small family).
+Though excellent throughout, Heston is particularly superb in these scenes, capturing the shyness and uncertainly of a man out of his element, who believes he may very well be too old to change his ways.

-There are a handful of action scenes scattered throughout Will Penny, not the least of which is an exciting finale.
-But despite the occasional thrill, the movie is more a character study than it is a traditional western, and thanks to the fine work of it’s star (with an assist from Gries' intelligent script), it’s a damn fine one at that.
+There are a handful of action scenes scattered throughout Will Penny, not the least of which is the exciting finale.
+But despite the occasional thrill, the movie is more a character study than it is a traditional western, and thanks to the excellent work of it’s star (with an assist from Gries' intelligent script), it’s a damn fine character study.

 No comments: